 The mechanisms of the exploitation of the African responsible for her derisory ontology are largely invisible to her even though they are neither intangible nor obscure.
-This invisibility is more a case of choice, means and convenience than a lack of intelligence and cluelessness.
-The invisibility is the result of the individual and collective self-inflicted “blindness” of those who normally “see everything”, well when it swells their self-interests.
-Put another way, the African is largely blind to his neocolonial exploitation by the non-African and her autocolonial exploitation of her own rapacious leaders and elites [who have the “eyes”].
+This invisibility is more a case of choice, means and convenience than a lack of vigilance and cluelessness.
+The invisibility is the result of the individual and collective self-inflicted “blindness” of those who normally “see everything”, but only when it swells their self-interests.
+Put another way, the African is largely blind to his neocolonial exploitation by the non-African and her autocolonial exploitation by her rapacious leaders and elites [who have the “eyes”].
 Once the privileged African inherits or acquires or uninterruptedly enjoys some basic or luxurious comforts, the plight of other Africans become his ‘chosen oblivion’.
-The ontology of the African does not concern him ever, the ontology of hedonism (money, power and privilege) does and “chopping life” becomes the first and ultimate good to be aspired to; the challenges crippling and immiserating the Continent are replaced with challenges of initiating and maintaining the “cult of Self”.
-Having caviar and champagne in a steamy African latrine is the ontology of rich African, he needs no persuasion but he rectifies this problem by embracing wholesale xenophilia, his chosen second ultimate good to aspire to.
+The ontology of the African does not concern him ever, the ontology of hedonism (money, power and privilege) does and “chopping life” becomes the first and ultimate good to be aspired to.
+The challenges crippling and immiserating the Continent are replaced with challenges of initiating and maintaining the “cult of Self”.
+Having caviar and champagne in a steamy African latrine is the ontology of rich African, he rectifies this problem by embracing wholesale xenophilia, overseas life his chosen second ultimate good to aspire to.

-The “My Turn (or Time) Will Come” syndrome is probably the chief blinder of the African to exploitation.
+The “My Turn (or Time) Will Come” syndrome is probably the chief blinder of the ‘eyes-wide-open African to exploitation.
 The upwardly mobile African, from the poorest to the richest, believes and seeks to increase his financial and social status with the proceeds of some sort of value-subtracting exploitation of the other African.
 Nigeria is a classic ever-ready laboratory to study such exploitation.
 We must understand why exploitation is not always a bad thing.
-There is sustainable exploitation in which the resources extracted, harvested or appropriately compensated are renewable not terminal.
-Low impact exploitation causes little impact to human life and nature e.g. natural agriculture and education.
-It is evident that the kind of exploitation that goes on in Africa is most very high impact; death, genocide, pollution, brain drain, disease, war, poverty, loss of livelihoods, displacement and the like.
+There is sustainable exploitation in which the resources extracted, harvested or appropriately compensated are renewable, not terminal.
+Low impact exploitation causes little impact on human life and nature e.g. natural agriculture and education.
+It is evident that the kind of exploitation that goes on in Africa is most very high impact; they produce death, genocide, pollution, brain drain, disease, war, poverty, loss of livelihoods, displacement and the like.
 It remains a big concern.

 It is painfully true if an African leader says no to multinational corporations, he will be overthrown and his corpse fed to dogs or dissolved in an acid barrel, and possibly his country plunged into civil war or starved with sanctions.
 The African should not be blind to the unfair terms of trade his national leaders have to agree to when “trading” mineral and other resources with the non-African.
-This is no excuse for any African elite, from the sophisticated top government dignitary to the village local champion; they also can and do exploit their own often within the provisions of the “Dark Triad” and without the prompting of the non-African.
-The regrettable word, ‘cannibal’, cannot be kept away from the ontology of the African but it is not of biological form, it is spiritual, social, economic and political.
+This is no excuse for any African leader or elite.
+From the sophisticated top government dignitary to the village local champion, these Big Men also can and do exploit their own often within the provisions of the “Dark Triad” and without the prompting of the non-African.
+The regrettable word, ‘cannibal’, cannot be kept away from the ontology of the African but it is not of the culinary kind [which is yet to be proven emiricaly], it is spiritual, social, economic and political.